Savoir-faire

 Materials

-Each lamp is made from a non-woven textile composed of post-consumer recycled synthetic natural fibers.
-The structure and composition of this material make it more resistant than paper to tearing and creasing, and more stable to humidity, enabling the application of a non-toxic flame retardant without the lamp deforming.
+Each lamp is made from a non-woven fabric composed of synthetic natural fibers.
+The structure and composition of this material make it more resistant than paper to tearing and creasing, and stable in humid conditions, allowing a non-toxic fire retardant to be applied without the lamp losing its shape.

 Wabi sabi